 External therapyThis section has been translated automatically.

-Treatment of eczema according to its stage, see below Eczema.
-For milder forms with circumscribed foci, external therapy is usually sufficient.
-In severe forms, it should be used in addition to the internal therapy.
+Stage appropriate treatment of eczema, see below.
+Eczema.
+In milder forms with circumscribed foci, external therapy is usually sufficient.
+In severe forms, it should be used in addition to internal therapy.
 Only use individually tested ointment bases, especially hydrophilic ointments, hydrophilic creams and hydrophilic emulsions.
-Due to their occlusive effect hydrophobic ointments are rather less tolerated!
+Hydrophobic ointments tend to be less well tolerated due to their occlusive effect!

-- Glucocorticoids: The use of topical glucocorticoids under consideration of the benefit-side-effect profile is recommended in the guidelines.
-For acute exacerbation: Initial 1% hydrocortisone cream or hydrocortisone butyrate (e.g. Laticort cream or Crelo) in combination with moist compresses, e.g. cold black tea or physiological saline solution.
-In case of superinfection, antiseptic measures, e.g. compresses with octenidine (Octenisept).
+- Glucocorticoids: The use of topical glucocorticoids is recommended in the guidelines, taking into account the benefit/side-effect profile.
+In acute exacerbation: Initial 1% hydrocortisone cream or hydrocortisone butyrate (e.g. Laticort cream or Crelo) in combination with moist compresses, e.g. cold black tea or physiological saline solution.
+In case of superinfection, antiseptic measures, e.g. dressings with octenidine (Octenisept).

-- Information on short-term use of the steroids is urgently required.
-Recent studies suggest that patients with severe acute stage skin lesions benefit more from topical combination therapy (steroids with antibiotics) than from monotherapy (steroids).
+- Education about short-term steroid use is urgently needed.
+Recent studies suggest that patients with severe skin lesions in the acute stage benefit better from topical combination therapy (steroids with antibiotics) than from monotherapy (steroids).

-- Pimecrolimus, Tacrolimus (calcineurin inhibitors): As cell-selectively acting immune modulators/suppressors Tacrolimus (protopic 0,03% for children and 0,1% for adults) and Pimecrolimus (e.g. Elidel or Douglan) can be applied.
+- Pimecrolimus, Tacrolimus (calcineurin inhibitors): Tacrolimus (Protopic 0.03% for children and 0.1% for adults) and Pimecrolimus (e.g. Elidel or Douglan) can be used as cell-selective immunomodulators/suppressors.
 Indication: acute, especially subacute eczema.
-Therapy over a longer period of time is possible, but often not necessary.
-Several long-term studies with children and adults prove the significant effectiveness (Pimecrolimus) also after 6 and 12 months (no tachyphylaxis).
+Therapy over a longer period is possible, but often not necessary.
+Several long-term studies in children and adults show significant efficacy (Pimecrolimus) even after 6 and 12 months (no tachyphylaxis).
 Skin atrophies are not observed.

-- Due to the galenics, Protopic is more suitable for the treatment of dry skin conditions, Elidel or Douglan can also be used in case of still weeping eczema.
-Effects: Calcineurin inhibition; selective inhibition of T cells and mast cells; eosinophils.
-Under Pimecrolimus the itching clearly decreases within the first three days of treatment, under Tacrolimus a slight irritation of the skin may occur during the first two days of treatment.
-Pimecrolimus and Tacrolimus are admitted from the age of 2 years.
+- Due to the galenics, Protopic is more suitable for the treatment of dry skin conditions, Elidel or Douglan can also be used in cases of still weeping eczema.
+Effects: Calcineurin inhibition; selective inhibition of T-cells and mast cells; eosinophils.
+Under Pimecrolimus the itching decreases significantly within the first three days of treatment, under Tacrolimus a slight irritation of the skin may occur during the first two days of treatment.
+Pimecrolimus and tacrolimus are approved from 2 years of age.
+Caveat.
+Due to carcinogenicity of pimecrolimus in animal experiments, calcineurin inhibitors can no longer be used safely but only as second-line therapy in case of failure of other therapy options, as no sufficient data on long-term effects in humans are available.
+Combinations with UV therapies as well as continuous therapies are also not recommended for the reasons mentioned.
+Dosage: Elidel 2 times/day; Protopic within the first three weeks 2 times/day, afterwards 1 time/day.
+Pay attention to light protection especially after application on the face.
 Caution!
-Because of the carcinogenicity of Pimecrolimus in animal experiments, calcineurin inhibitors cannot be used without risk anymore, but only as a second-line therapy in case of failure of other therapy options, because there are not sufficient data about long-term effects in humans.
-Combinations with UV-therapies as well as long-term therapies are also not recommended for the reasons mentioned above.
-Dosage: Elidel 2 times/day; Protopic within the first three weeks 2 times/day, afterwards 1 time / day.
-Pay attention to light protection, especially after use on the face.
+Treat possible infections (herpes, pyoderma)!
 Caution!
-Treat any infections that may occur (herpes, pyoderma)!
-Cave!
-After the market launch of the drugs, the occurrence of lymphomas was observed in patients who were treated topically with calcineurin inhibitors and steroids.
-In a study with more than 290,000 cases, however, this could not be confirmed (for the long-term safety of topical calcineurin inhibitors see there).
+After market introduction of the drugs, the occurrence of lymphomas was observed in patients treated topically with calcineurin inhibitors and steroids.
+However, this could not be confirmed in a study with more than 290,000 cases (for long-term safety of topical calcineurin inhib itors, see there).

 - Tanning agents: The effect of tanning agents is based on their astringent action.
-Both synthetic tanning agents (containing tamol) and natural tanning agents (e.g. tea envelopes) are available in the appropriate stages of application.
+Both synthetic (tamol-containing) and natural tanning agents (e.g., tea compresses) are available for use appropriate to the stage.

-- Zinc: Zinc-containing external agents have an anti-inflammatory and astringent effect with good tolerance and are widely used.
-Controlled studies are not available for this indication (they will not be available in the future).
+- Zinc: Zinc-containing externals have an anti-inflammatory and astringent effect with good tolerability and are widely used.
+Controlled studies are not available for this indication (and will not be available in the future).

-- Urea: Application of hydrating additives like 2-10% urea (e.g. R102 R104 R113, Basodexan fat cream/ointment, Excipial U Lipolotio or Hydrolotio; Eucerin 5-10% urea cream/lotion) or 5% dexpanthenol) in combination with moist compresses, e.g. cold black tea or physiological saline solution.
-It should be noted that urea-containing topicals may cause a burning sensation in highly inflammatory skin.
+- Urea: Application of hydrating additives such as 2-10% urea (e.g. R102 R104 R113, Basodexan lipid cream/ointment, Excipial U Lipolotio or Hydrolotio; Eucerin 5-10% urea cream/lotion) or 5% dexpanthenol) in combination with moist compresses, e.g. cold black tea or physiological saline solution.
+It should be noted that urea-containing topical preparations may cause burning sensations in highly inflamed skin.

-- Basic therapy, available until the age of 12 years via cash prescription: SanaCutan Base Cream (with 20% glycerin), Optiderm Base Cream, Allergica Base Cream, Linola fat
+- Basic therapy, possible up to the age of 12 via health insurance prescription: SanaCutan basic cream (with 20% glycerine), Optiderm basic cream, Allergica basic cream, Linola fat.

-- Experimental: Crisaborol, a phosphodiesterase 4 inhibitor, tested positive in a 2% ointment form in 2 phase III studies.
-The effect is based on an inhibition of the enzyme phosphodiesterase-4, which leads to an increase in cAMP and to an inhibition of inflammatory cytokines.
+- Experimental: Crisaborol, a phosphodiesterase-4 inhibitor, which was tested positively in a 2% ointment form in 2 phase III studies.
+The effect is based on an inhibition of the enzyme phosphodiesterase-4, leading to an increase in cAMP and an inhibition of inflammatory cytokines.

-- Bathing in cool, salty seawater is beneficial if the skin surface is intact.
-Then rinse off and apply cream.
-Water with added chlorine dries out strongly, in swimming pools there is a risk of infection with Molluscum contagiosum viruses (see below Molluscum contagiosum) and HPV viruses (see below Papilloma viruses, human).
+- Bathing in cool, salty sea water with an intact skin surface is beneficial.
+Afterwards shower off and apply cream.
+Water with added chlorine is highly dehydrating, and there is a risk of infection with molluscum contagiosum viruses (see also Molluscum contagiosum) and HPV viruses (see also Papillomaviruses, human) in swimming pools.

-- Baths with Polidocanol addition (Balneum Hermal Plus).
-Severe itching crises can sometimes be intercepted with potassium permanganate baths (light pink).
-Cave!
-Undiluted potassium permanganate is toxic and should not be handled by children.
+- Baths with added polidocanol (Balneum Hermal Plus).
+Severe itching crises can sometimes be alleviated with potassium permanganate baths (light pink).
+Caveat.
+Undiluted potassium permanganate is toxic and does not belong in the hands of children.

 - Balneophototherapy (see below radiation therapy)

-- The effectiveness of silver-coated underwear (see below silver textiles) in atopic eczema has been proven in various studies.
+- The efficacy of silver-coated underwear (see also silver textiles) for atopic eczema has been proven in various studies.

-Notice!The prescription at the expense of the GKV is usually not possible!
+Note!The prescription at the expense of the GKV is mostly not possible!

-- The effectiveness of silver-coated underwear (see below silver textiles) in atopic eczema has been proven in various studies.
+- The efficacy of silver-coated underwear (see also silver textiles) for atopic eczema has been proven in various studies.

-- In case of superinfection, quinolinol (e.g. Chinosol 1:1000), R042 or potassium permanganate or octenidine can be used as a supporting agent.
+- In case of superinfection, quinolinol (e.g. quinosol 1:1000), R042 or potassium permanganate or octenidine can be used as supportive agents.